Amitabha Statues of “Infinite Light and Life”

-The appearance of Amitabha Buddha in the Mahayana Buddhist scriptures initially occurred in the 1st century ACE.
+Amitabha Buddha first appeared in the Mahayana Buddhist scriptures in the 1st century ACE.
 Specifically, the “Larger Sutra of Immeasurable Life” describes Amitabha and the Amitabha pure land.
 However, evidence of the first Amitabha statues did not emerge until the 2nd century ACE.

 The belated appearance of the first Amitabha statues is not so surprising.
 Indeed, this is because Buddhist sculpture initially did not include depictions of the physical body.
 However, Buddhist art evolved rapidly with the popularity of Mahayana Buddhism.
 As a result, Amitabha statues became central to the practice of Buddhism in East Asia and worldwide.
 Additionally, Nepali artisans began creating Amitabha statues in the 10th century and they have become world renown for their sculptures.